FahimHT/minqlx-plugins/README.md

 ## Setup

 - Copy the plug-in `.py` file(s) to the **Quake Live Dedicated Server**'s `minqlx-plugins` folder.
 - Add the plug-in(s) to the `qlx_plugins` cvar that specifies the list of plug-in to load for `minqlx`.
-Depending upon how the server is set-up, the cvar should be specified in one of the following locations: `autoexec.cfg`, `server.cfg`, as a command line parameter or in the `environment` section in `docker-compose.yml`.
+Depending upon how the server is set up, the cvar should be specified in one of the following locations: `autoexec.cfg`, `server.cfg`, as a command line parameter or in the `environment` section in `docker-compose.yml`.

   #### Example
   `autoexec.cfg` or `server.cfg`: